The Girl Who Goes

 Plan your own trip from Madrid to Zaragoza and you’ll be rewarded with this view.

-Since I didn’t go home to the U.S. for the holidays this year, I was lucky enough to spend Christmas in Sardinia and have visitors in Spain for New Years!
+Since I didn’t go home to the U.S. for the holidays during my first year living in Madrid, I was lucky enough to spend Christmas in Sardinia and have visitors in Spain for New Years!
 One of my best friends from college, Carson, and his wife Natalie came to spend a few days with me in Madrid on their European holiday vacation.
-After starting their trip in Paris, they took a bus to Madrid, before continuing on to Barcelona by train.
+After starting their trip in Paris, they took a bus to Madrid, and they would then be continuing on to Barcelona by train.
 Along the way, they decided to go from Madrid to Zaragoza, which is about halfway to Barcelona.

 Filed Under: Destinations, Europe, Spain Tagged With: cathedral, day trip, espana, islam, madrid, muslim, spain, travel, unesco Leave a Comment